lastmanupinc-hub/no-fate-contract/grid-harness/README.md

-# IF v0 Executable Grid Harness
+# GH v0 — Grid Hardness v0 (IF Diamond Standard)

-Minimal, non-authoritative test harness for IF protocol implementations.
+Minimal, non-authoritative boundary harness for IF protocol implementations.

 ## Purpose

 This harness provides a **deterministic grid** for verifying that multiple implementations of the IF protocol produce identical results for identical inputs.
 It does not impose protocol semantics — it only verifies determinism via the adapter interface.

+**GH v0 is a boundary harness, not a protocol or implementation.**

 ## Structure